JL710/iced-guide/src/runtime/commands_subscriptions.md

 Iced has two solutions to this issue.
 The `Command` and `Subscription`.

+A command will run until it is finished, while a subscription runs as long as the application says so.

 These can only be used in an `Application` and not in a `Sandbox`.

 In this chapter, we will look into both of them and how we can use them.